gagedevs/Anonymous-Static/README.md

 ## Upcoming

-I am planning on adding a lot of new things (check the releases tab for a full list) including an ExpressJS server version of Anonymous, more games, more movies, more proxies and more.
+I am planning on adding a lot of new things (check the releases tab for a full list) including an React/Next.js version of Anonymous, more games, more movies, more proxies and more.

 ###### WARNING: PLEASE DOWNLOAD THE OFFICIAL RELEASES, THE CURRENT VERSIONS MAY BE BROKEN.
 IF YOU FIND A BUG IN A NON-OFFICIAL RELEASE, PLEASE CREATE AN ISSUE.